Shalinderjeet/java-maven-app/README.md

-Title:- Create a CI Pipeline with Jenkins file (Freestyle, Pipeline ,Multibranch Pipeline)
+Title:- Create a CI Pipeline with Jenkins file (Freestyle, Pipeline ,Multibranch Pipeline) using webhooks (Trigger Pipeline jobs automatically)

 Description:- CI Pipeline for a Java Maven application to build and push to the repository